JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 For plugin developers, [](themes_metadata.md) discusses the format of customization keys and information about how to provide it to Theme authors.

-> [Color Highlighter Plugin](https://plugins.jetbrains.com/plugin/13309-color-highlighter) adds additional color preview inside the editor.
+> [Color Highlighter Plugin](https://plugins.jetbrains.com/plugin/13309-color-highlighter) adds a color preview inside the editor.
 >

 <include from="developing_themes.md" element-id="themeSamplePlugin"/>